Sai-Krishna1001/Javascript-Interview/javascript/0-note-points.md

 --> One of the most important things in object-oriented programming (OOP) is data encapsulation, which means to make private properties and then define public access methods to change these.

 -->With the `||` operator, we can return the first truthy operand.
 If all values are falsy, the last operand gets returned.

+--> With the `&&` operator, the right-hand value will be returned if the left-hand value is a truthy value.